Adaptive sparse group LASSO in quantile regression: Introduction

 \section{Introduction}

 Along years, regression has become a key method in statistics.
-Ordinary least squares (OLS) regression estimates the conditional mean response of a variable as a function of the covariates.
-However, OLS estimators relies on certain hypothesis over the first two moments that are not always verified in practical applications.
-Ever since the seminal work of \cite{Koenker1978a}, quantile regression (QR) models have gained importance when dealing with this kind of situations.
-QR models allow a relaxation of the classical first two moment conditions over the model error, and it offers robust estimators capable of dealing with heteroscedasticity and outliers.
+Least squares (LS) regression estimates the conditional mean response of a variable as a function of the covariates.
+Usually, these models assume the errors to be centered, homoscedastic and independent.
+Making this assumptions, it is guaranteed that the LS estimator is the best linear unbiased estimator, or a BLUE estimator.
+Additionally, if the errors are assumed to be Gaussian one can perform finite sample studies.
+However, these hypothesis are not always verified in practical applications, and the LS estimator is known to be extremely sensitive to the presence of outliers or heavy tailed distributions, making it perform poorly when the errors are non Gaussian.
+Ever since the seminal work of \cite{Koenker1978}, quantile regression (QR) models have gained importance when dealing with this kind of situations.
+QR models allow for a relaxation of the classical first two moment conditions over the model error.
+In addition, the errors in QR are not required to be Gausian.
+This means that QR offers robust estimators capable of dealing with heteroscedasticity and outliers.
 QR models can also estimate different quantile levels of a response variable, giving a precise insight of the relation between response and covariates at upper and lower tails.
 This can provide a much richer point of view than OLS regression.
-For a full review on quantile regression, we recommend \cite{Koenker2005a}.
+For a full review on quantile regression, we recommend \citep{Koenker2005}.